-HP intros four new Android tablets, including a pair of Tegra 4-equipped modelsAlex Wagner - Deputy Managing Editor, News Desk
+HP intros four new Android tablets, including a pair of Tegra 4-equipped modelsAlex Wagner - Editorial Director of News and Content

 HP caught quite a few folks by surprise earlier this year when it announced that, after being long-associated with webOS, it had created a new Slate 7 tablet running Android.
 Today the company made it clear that it's now a member of the army of Android manufacturers, though, with the introduction of four new tablets running Google's mobile OS.
 Here's what to expect from HP's latest batch of slates once they hit store shelves in November: